msillano/USBphpTunnel_fifo/README.md

   ## See also

-     Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, and you don't need serial drivers.
+     Using USBphpTunnel (https://github.com/msillano/USBphpTunnel) the master is Arduino, not blocking main, and you don't need serial drivers.

-     Using USBphpTunnel_fifo (https://github.com/msillano/USBphpTunnel_fifo) the Master is PHP, asynchronous.
+     Using USBphpTunnel_fifo (https://github.com/msillano/USBphpTunnel_fifo) the Master is PHP, not blocking main.

-     Using ArduinoLinuxSerial (https://github.com/msillano/ArduinoLinuxSerial) the Master is PHP, synchronous, and you need a serial driver.
+     Using ArduinoLinuxSerial (https://github.com/msillano/ArduinoLinuxSerial) the Master is PHP, blocking main, and you need a serial driver.